Course Planning Tools

 Students should work with high school counselors to ensure that the BYU-Idaho courses they select also meet high school graduation requirements.

-As you prepare to register, you may find that some of your courses have pre-requisites that need to be fulfilled.
-Often students get anxious when they see that an ACT or SAT score is required, but they have not taken either test.
+As you prepare to register, you may find that some of your courses have prerequisites that need to be completed.

+Often students get anxious when they see that an ACT or SAT score is required but have not taken either test.
 Fortunately, BYU-Idaho offers more affordable and convenient alternative exam options that meet the course pre-requisites.
 These exams are the ALEKS Math Exam and the English Placement Exam.

 Learn more about these exams here.

+Often students get anxious when they see that an ACT or SAT score is required but have not taken either test.
 Fortunately, BYU-Idaho offers more affordable and convenient alternative exam options that meet the course pre-requisites.
 These exams are the ALEKS Math Exam and the English Placement Exam.

 Learn more about these exams here.